atul90641/profit-loss/README.md

 4) Volume of asset
 5) Total amount = Price * Volume
 6) transaction type (Buy or Sell)

-+Website can be accessible at https://profit-lose.web.app
+Website can be accessible at https://profit-lose.web.app